Login or Register to make a submission.

 5. Peer-Review and Editorial Procedure

 All manuscripts sent for publication in our journal are strictly and thoroughly peer-reviewed by experts (this includes research and review articles, spontaneous submissions, and invited papers).
 The Managing Editor of the journal will perform an initial check of the manuscript’s suitability upon receipt.
 The Editorial Office will then organize the peer-review process performed by independent experts and collect at least two review reports per manuscript.
-We ask our authors for adequaterevisions (with a second round of peer-review if necessary) before a final decision is made.
-The final decision is made by the Editor-in-Chief.
+We ask our authors for adequate revisions (with a second round of peer-review if necessary) before a final decision is made.
+The final decision is made in the routine meeting (trice a month) among several editorial board members and Editor-in-Chiefs to discuss the acceptance of the revised manuscripts.
+If majority of the participators agree to accept the manuscripts, the Editor-in-Chiefs will make the final decision to accept the manuscript.
 Accepted articles are copy-edited and English-edited.
 Note that your recommendation is visible only to journal editors, not to the authors.

 Accepted Article Received in Production